awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-agent.md

     + Windows Server 2008 R1 SP2, 2008 R2 SP1
     + Windows Server 2012 R1, 2012 R2
     + Windows Server 2016
+    + Windows Server 2019
 + If outbound connections from your network are restricted, you'll need to update your firewall settings\.
-Agents require access to `arsenal` over TCP port 443 as in `https://arsenal.us-west-2.amazonaws.com:443`\.
+Agents require access to `arsenal` over TCP port 443\.
 They don't require any inbound ports to be open\.
+  + For example, if your home region is `us-west-2`, you'd use `https://arsenal.us-west-2.amazonaws.com:443`
+  + Alternatively, if `eu-central-1` is your home region, use with `https://arsenal-discovery.eu-central-1.amazonaws.com:443`
+  + Or substitute your home region as needed\.
-+ Access to AWS S3 in us\-west\-2 is required for auto\-upgrade to function\.
++ Access to AWS S3 in your home region is required for auto\-upgrade to function\.
 + Create an IAM user in the IAM console and attach the existing `AWSApplicationDiscoveryAgentAccess` permissions policy\.
-This will allow the user to perform the necessary agent actions on your behalf\.
+This policy allows the user to perform necessary agent actions on your behalf\.
 See [Step 3: Provide Application Discovery Service Access to Non\-Administrator Users by Attaching Policies](setting-up.md#setting-up-user-policy) for Discovery Agent installation prerequisites\.
 + Check the time skew from your Network Time Protocol \(NTP\) servers and correct if necessary\.
-Incorrect time skew causes the agent registration call to fail\.
+Incorrect time synchronization causes the agent registration call to fail\.
 + Remove any previous\-generation agents\.
 If you previously installed Application Discovery Agent 1\.0 for either Windows or Linux, you must uninstall it before continuing with the installation of the current agent\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-agent.html)

 **Note**
-The Discovery Agent has a 32\-bit agent executable, which works on both 32\-bit and 64\-bit operating systems\.
-Having a single executable reduces the number of installation packages needed for deployment\.
-This applies for both Linux and Windows OS and is addressed in their respective installation sections below\.
+The Discovery Agent has a 32\-bit agent executable, which works on 32\-bit and 64\-bit operating systems\.
+The number of installation packages needed for deployment is reduced by having a single executable\.
+This executable agent works for Linux and for Windows OS\.
+It is addressed in their respective installation sections that follow\.

 ## Agent Installation on Linux<a name="install_on_linux"></a>

 Complete the following procedure on Linux\.
+Be sure that your [Migration Hub home region](https://docs.aws.amazon.com/migrationhub/latest/ug/home-region.html) has been set before you begin this procedure\.

 **Note**
 If you are using a non\-current Linux version, see [Requirements on Older Linux Platforms](#old_linux)\.<a name="linux_steps"></a>